State-Continuity Approximation of Markov Decision Processes via Finite Element Methods for Autonomous System Planning: Methodology

 \subsection{Partial Differential Equation Representation}

+It is well known that the suitable boundary conditions \Wording{must be} imposed in order to obtain the appropriate solution to a PDE.
+We thus find such boundary conditions for the PDE from Eq.~\eqref{bellman-pde} and provide the policy evaluation approach.

-Now let us look at the PDE involved in the policy evaluation stage.
-Let us further denote the entire continuous spatial planning region (called domain) by $\Omega$, its boundary by $\partial\Omega$, and the goal state by $s_g$.
-We assume that the discrete spatial space $\mathbb{S}\subset\Omega$.
-We also use $\hat{\bm{n}}$ to denote the unit vector normal to $\partial\Omega$ pointing outward.
-Under the policy $\pi$, we aim to solve for the following diffusion type PDE:
+Since the value function does not have values outside the motion planning workspace, the directional derivative of the value function with respect to the \Wording{unit normal vector} at the boundary of the planning workspace must be zero.
+In addition, we constrain the value function at the goal state to be \Wording{a constant value} to ensure that there is a unique solution.
+Let $\mathbb{S}$ in the MDP formulation be the entire continuous spatial planning region (called the domain), \Wording{denote} its boundary by $\partial\mathbb{S}$, and the goal state by $s_g$.
+We also use $\hat{\bm{n}}$ to denote the unit vector normal to $\partial\mathbb{S}$ pointing outward.
+Under the policy $\pi$, we aim to solve the following diffusion type PDE:

 with boundary conditions